-History of the United States Since 1945: Honors and non-Honors options
+History of the United States Since 1945: Honors

-1945 was a pivotal moment in United States history due to the significant geopolitical, social, cultural, and economic consequences of World War II.
-To examine the postwar period and its reverberations, we will explore varying definitions of American freedom, national identity, and the struggles to expand rights and access to power.
-We will investigate these throughlines by paying particular attention to issues of race, gender, identity, class, and culture.
+1945 was a pivotal moment in United States history.
+To examine the postwar period and its reverberations, students will explore contests over definitions of American freedom, national identity, and the expansion of rights and access to power while paying particular attention to issues of race and racial oppression, gender and sexism, identity, class, and culture.
+This course digs deep, unearths untold stories, provides valuable historical context for the contemporary U.S., and asks students to question and find their voices in the stories we tell about the past.

-This course will be centered on discussion and collaboration to aid in the development of historical thinking, analysis, and writing.
-Students will debate, assess sources, engage in independent research, and go through the process of oral history-making from interview to publication.
+This course will serve as preparation for college-level history courses.
+To this end, it will be centered on discussion and collaboration to aid in the development of historical thinking, analysis, and writing.
+Students will debate, hone presentation skills, assess historiography, engage in independent research, write book reviews, and go through the process of oral history-making from interview to publication.